NickBorgers/osquery/docs/wiki/development/building.md

 cd osquery

 # Setup your host by installing dependencies
-make setup
+make setup.host

 # Setup cmake
-make cmake
+make setup.cmake

 # Proceed with building osquery
 make build

-# To run any cmake commands, such as to run test directly, you will want to cd into the build directory
+# To run any cmake commands, such as to run tests directly, you will want to cd into the build directory
 cd build/
 ```